percit/Training-App-Qt/README.md

 6. GTest - testing
 7. CMake - build automation

-# To build this, you have to update REST API Urls for your own firebase
+# To build this, you have to update REST API Urls for your own firebase in main.cpp

-They are in firebase_auth.cpp and firebase_database.cpp

-# Running app:
+# Building and running the app:

-In SETUP.md there is a tutorial how to set it up
+In SETUP.md there is a tutorial how to set it up and build

-Clean->Run CMake->Build->Compile (sometimes just compile doesn't work, so you have to click build first)

-# Running tests:
+# Building and running tests:

-For now, just comment out the main and uncomment catch_main.cpp, then "cmake .. && make -j16 && ./Training_App

-In the future there will be a cmake flag for this to change from testing to normal

-Commit c2945c71274c5eafb9bae044a8eb4130bf1aae9a is last one working on desktop and android and has no firebase, this should be fixed with a flag, or design pattern
+./build/tests/<test_name>

 ![Getting Started](images/map-image.png)
 ![Getting Started](images/progress-image.png)